tldr-pages/tldr/pages/common/ptargrep.md

 > Find regular expression patterns in one or more tar archive files.
 > More information: <https://manned.org/ptargrep>.

-- Search for a pattern within one or more files:
+- Search for a pattern within one or more `tar` archives:

 `ptargrep "{{search_pattern}}" {{path/to/file1 path/to/file2 ...}}`